ts-docs/finch_old/book/Syntax/index.md

 ### Partials

-Finch has no partiasl, instead templates act as partials directly.
+Finch has no partials, instead templates act as partials directly.
 Templates can be rendered within other templates with the `template` helper.